-On any rendered wall, rainwater runs down to the lowest edge.
-If that edge is not finished with a proper drip detail, water can track back under the render and lead to damp, staining, and algae growth.
-Bellcast beads solve this problem by forming a projecting PVC drip profile at the base of the render, typically at damp-proof course (DPC) level, breaking the water path and directing moisture cleanly away from the wall.
-This guide walks professional installers through the full process of selecting the correct profile depth, positioning the bead at DPC level, embedding it into the basecoat layer, and coordinating with adjacent render profiles on UK building sites.
+On any rendered UK wall, rainwater runs down to the lowest edge — and if that edge is not finished with a proper drip detail, water can track back under the render and lead to damp, staining, and algae growth within the first few wet seasons.
+A bellcast bead solves this problem by forming a projecting PVC drip profile at the base of the render, typically at damp-proof course (DPC) level, breaking the capillary path and directing moisture cleanly away from the wall.
+This guide walks through the full installer process: selecting the correct profile depth, positioning the bead at DPC level, embedding it into the basecoat, and sequencing it with adjacent profiles — start at the bellcast bead range at Renders World to identify the right depth for your render build-up.

 Why Bellcast Beads Are Essential for UK Facades

-The UK receives between 800 mm and 1,400 mm of annual rainfall depending on region, and many exposed elevations face sustained wind-driven rain classified as "severe" or "very severe" under BS EN 13914-1:2016.
-If render finishes at DPC level without a proper drip detail, rainwater can curl back under the bottom edge and repeatedly wet the wall below, leading over time to damp, staining, efflorescence, and algae growth.
+The UK receives between 800 mm and 1,400 mm of annual rainfall depending on region, and many exposed elevations face sustained wind-driven rain classified as "severe" or "very severe" under BS EN 13914-1.
+If a render finish terminates at DPC level without a proper drip detail, rainwater can curl back under the bottom edge and repeatedly wet the wall below — over time, this produces damp, staining, efflorescence, and algae growth in the exact zone least visible to the householder until the damage is well established.

 A bellcast bead creates a physical interruption in that water path.
 The bell-shaped profile angles outward at approximately 115°, so water hitting the bead runs along the curved drip lip and falls vertically away from the substrate rather than tracking back underneath.
-In EWI (External Wall Insulation) systems, this detail is equally critical above plinth insulation boards, where it forms a moisture break between the rendered facade zone and the below-DPC zone that is most exposed to ground-contact moisture and splash-back.
+In EWI (External Wall Insulation) systems the detail is equally critical above plinth insulation boards, where the bead forms a moisture break between the rendered facade zone and the below-DPC zone that is most exposed to ground-contact moisture and splash-back.

-- Compliance requirement: BS EN 13914-1:2016 and NHBC Standards 2026 (Chapter 6.11) require a proper drip detail at horizontal render terminations.
-In practice, this normally means specifying a bellcast bead or another approved drip profile, because leaving the edge plain creates a warranty and building-control risk on both new-build and retrofit work.
+- Compliance pathway: Under BS EN 13914-1 and NHBC Standards Chapter 6.11, a proper drip detail is expected at horizontal render terminations.
+In practice this normally means specifying a bellcast bead or another approved drip profile, subject to current guidance and the project's warranty arrangements.

-- Mechanical reinforcement: Ground-level impacts from foot traffic, lawnmowers, and hard landscaping concentrate at the base of the wall, and the rigid PVC profile absorbs shock and distributes stress along its length, preventing chipping that would expose raw substrate to further water ingress.
+- Mechanical reinforcement: Ground-level impacts from foot traffic, lawnmowers, and hard landscaping concentrate at the base of the wall — the rigid PVC profile absorbs shock and distributes stress along its length, preventing the chipping that would otherwise expose raw substrate to further water ingress.

-- Cost efficiency: At under £4 per linear metre installed, a bellcast bead is one of the lowest-cost components in the render system, yet it prevents some of the most persistent and expensive moisture-related facade failures in the UK climate.
+- Cost efficiency: At approximately £1.20–£1.40 per linear metre at trade pricing, the bellcast bead is one of the lowest-cost components in any render system, yet it prevents some of the most persistent and expensive moisture-related facade failures in the UK climate.

-Bellcast beads are available in two standard depths — 10 mm and 15 mm — and the choice depends on the total render build-up thickness.
-Selecting the wrong profile means either an insufficient drip nose that allows water to curl back along the underside (too shallow) or a proud, exposed edge that attracts mechanical damage from ladders and garden equipment at ground level (too deep).
-BS EN 13914-1:2016 permits only PVC and stainless steel beads for external rendering, ruling out galvanised steel in any specification-compliant installation due to the risk of oxide staining bleeding through pale render finishes.
+Bellcast beads are available in two standard depths — 10 mm and 15 mm — and the choice depends on the total render build-up at the termination edge.
+Selecting the wrong profile means either an insufficient drip nose that allows water to curl back along the underside (too shallow) or a proud, exposed edge that attracts mechanical damage from ladders and garden equipment (too deep).
+BS EN 13914-1 specifies non-corrosive profile materials for external rendering, which in practice means PVC or stainless steel — galvanised steel is generally avoided because oxide staining can bleed through pale render finishes after a few wet seasons.

 | Render System | Typical Build-Up | Recommended Bead | Standard Length |